hcnoh/hcnoh.github.io/about.md

 ---

 ## About Me
 I am a machine learning research engineer currently working in the AI Research of the new growth business division of [Innodep](https://innodep.co.kr/renew/eng/).
-I am working for Innodep to advance their current VMS(Video Management System) solution by applying deep learning techniques and develop a new AI platform.
+I am working for Innodep to advance their current smart monitoring solution and develop a new AI-based smart security platform.

 I am familiar with probability and statistics, and I am also good at dealing with deep learning frameworks like PyTorch and TensorFlow.

-My current research interests are information-theoretic approaches for deep learning modeling, computer vision for VMS, and natural language processing for advancing VMS.
+My current research interests are information-theoretic approaches for deep learning modeling, object detection for smart monitoring, and natural language-based image information analysis.

+- 6 years of work experience: 2018 ~ 2023
+- Industries: Software (2018 ~ 2021), Edutech (2021 ~ 2023), Physical Security (2023 ~ Present)

 ## Research Interests
 - Machine Learning, Deep Learning
+- Object Detection
+- Image Captioning
 - Recommender Systems
 - Statistical Learning, Statistical Inference
 - Information Theory